Night of the Living Dead: Romero's Dead films

 Night of the Living Dead is the first of six ... of the Dead films directed by George Romero.
 Following the 1968 film, Romero released Dawn of the Dead, Day of the Dead, Land of the Dead, Diary of the Dead and Survival of the Dead.
 Each film traces the evolution of the living dead epidemic in the United States and humanity's desperate attempts to cope with it.
 As in Night of the Living Dead, Romero peppered the other films in the series with critiques specific to the periods in which they were released.
-Romero died with several "Dead" projects unfinished, including the posthumously completed novel The Living Dead and the upcoming film The Twilight of the Dead, intended as a conclusion to the franchise.
+Romero died with several "Dead" projects unfinished, including the posthumously completed novel The Living Dead and the upcoming film Twilight of the Dead, intended as a conclusion to the franchise.

 Return of the Living Dead series

 The Return of the Living Dead series takes place in an alternate continuity where both the original film and the titular living dead exist.
 The series has a complicated relationship with Romero's Dead films.
 Co-writer John Russo wrote the novel Return of the Living Dead (1978) as a sequel to the original film and collaborated with Night alumni Russ Streiner and Rudy Ricci on a screenplay under the same title.
 In 1981, investment banker Tom Fox bought the rights to the story.
 Fox brought in Dan O'Bannon to direct and rewrite the script, changing nearly everything but the title.
 O'Bannon's The Return of the Living Dead arrived in theaters in 1985 alongside Day of the Dead.
 Romero and his associates attempted to block Fox from marketing his film as a sequel and demanded the name be changed.
 In a previous court case, Dawn Associates v.
 Links (1978), they had prevented Illinois-based film distributor William Links from re-releasing an unrelated film under the title Return of the Living Dead.
 Fox was forced to cease his advertising campaign but allowed to retain the title.